250407-NET-FS/Roberto-L/README.md

     Project hosted on GitHub
-    README that describes the application and its functionalities ERD of your models and the relationships between them The application should be ASP.NET Core Minimal APIapplication The application should build and run
+    README that describes the application and its functionalities ERD of your models and the relationships between them The application should be ASP.NET Core Minimal API application The application should build and run
     The application should have unit tests and at least 20% coverage The application should communicate via HTTP(s) (Must have POST, GET, DELETE)